BZIvanov/Learning-JavaScript_Fundamentals/terminology.md

 console.log('Hi ' + 5); // the number 5 will converted to string and concatenated with the word Hi
 ```

+- **closure** - function using variables from outer scope even while running in a scope where those variables can not be accessed.

 ## Keyboard keys

 - **back-tick** - the symbol above tab **`**.
 In javascript it is used for _interpolation_